Ebowny/Darktide_Enhanced_Descriptions_BETA/README.md

 ***

 ### Mod parts readiness:
-- 🟢 - ready,
+- 🟢 - ready.
-- 🟡 - partially ready,
+- 🟡 - partially ready.
 - 🔴 - not ready.
 ﻿
 ## All localizations: